 ME Index Notes

-We have tried various formats to publish the data but find that most databases can import the comma separated ASCII text files.
-A spreadsheet can also be used to view the files.
+When the ZIP archive is opened the files are in comma separated ASCII text.
+Most databases can import this and a spreadsheet can also be used to view the files.
 They can be imported into a word processor but this will be a very unwieldy way of looking at them.

 Chris has provided some notes to assist those who wish to use the data files in Microsoft Access or Excel.

 If you have Microsoft Access on your machine but are unsure how to use it to search these files have a look at this page.